 I have found over the many years I have been in practice that women come in to see me with what they think is stress or an anxiety disorder but when we dig deeper is actually ADHD or combined anxiety and ADHD.
 Attention-Deficit/Hyperactivity Disorder can affect anyone, but ADHD in women often looks different than it does in men and the signs in women can be less obvious..
 Many women go undiagnosed for years.
-As a result, many women may not know they have it and may be critical of themselves or blame feeling overwhelmed as a personal failure rather than a neurological difference.
+As a result, many women may not know they have ADHD and may be critical of themselves or blame feeling overwhelmed as a personal failure rather than a neurological difference.

 When you have ADHD, it can be hard to focus, stay organized, or remember things.
 For women, these problems can be even harder to spot because they might deal with them differently than men.
 Women with ADHD might be more daydreamy or forgetful rather than hyperactive.
 This means their challenges might be overlooked when they are younger.